-Expenditures in development activities are recognized as an expense in period in which it is incurred, unless all of the following requirements can be demonstrated.
+Expenditures in development activities are recognized as intangible assets only if all of the following requirements can be demonstrated.
+In other cases these expenditures are recognized as expenses when they are incurred.

 - (a) Technical feasibility of completing the intangible asset so that it will be available for use or sale - (b) Intention to complete the intangible asset and use or sell it - (c) Ability to use or sell the intangible asset - (d) How the intangible asset will generate probable future economic benefits - (e) Availability of adequate technical, financial and other resources to complete the development and to use or sell the intangible asset - (f) Ability to measure reliably the expenditure attributable to the intangible asset during its development